-Apple’s pushed an iOS 14.1 update to the iPhone XR and the software has the potential to help, or hurt, your device’s performance.
+Apple’s pushed its iOS 14.4 update to the iPhone XR and the software has the potential to help, or hurt, your device’s performance.

-While small, the software could have a big impact on iPhone XR.
-We’ve seen a lot of positive feedback about iOS 14 and iOS 14.1, but we’ve also heard about numerous problems.
+The software could have a big impact on your device.
+We’ve seen a lot of positive feedback about the new firmware, but we’ve also heard about a variety problems.

 Some of these issues are minor, others are far more problematic.

-If you decide to install iOS 14.1 on your iPhone XR, it requires a fairly large download if your phone is currently running Apple’s iOS 14.0.1 software.
+If you decide to install iOS 14.4 on your iPhone XR, it requires a large download if your phone is currently running Apple’s iOS 14.3 update.

-If your phone is running an older version of iOS, your iOS 14.1 upgrade will be much larger.
+If your phone is running an older version of iOS, your iOS 14.4 upgrade could be much larger.
 That’s because the features and fixes from the update(s) you skipped are baked into the firmware.

 This guide will take you through the software’s performance, the problems plaguing the device, the downgrade status, the iOS 14 jailbreak, and more.